oracle/python-oracledb/doc/src/api_manual/connect_params.rst

 .. attribute:: ConnectParams.purity

-    This read-only attribute is an integer that returns the purity used for DRCP.
+    This read-only attribute is an integer that returns the purity used for :ref:`drcp`.
 When the value of this attribute is :attr:`oracledb.PURITY_DEFAULT`, then any standalone connection will use :attr:`oracledb.PURITY_NEW` and any pooled connection will use :attr:`oracledb.PURITY_SELF`.
-The default value is :data:`~oracledb.PURITY_DEFAULT`.
+The default value is
+    :data:`~oracledb.PURITY_DEFAULT`.

     This attribute is supported in both python-oracledb Thin and Thick modes.